cu/silicon/README.md

 * Plaintext editing in Markdown, rendering in HTML
 * Language syntax highlighting in rendered HTML
 * Bi-directional page relationships
-* Full text and page title search
+* Powerful full-text and page title search
 * Page history
 * A table of contents in the left sidebar, where it belongs
 * A quite-usuable mobile layout